ServiceNow Data Replication – A Step-by-Step Guide

 - To be able to selectively backup your apps and data for disaster recovery or migration purposes

-ServiceNow’s Instant Data Replication
+ServiceNow’s Instance Data Replication

-ServiceNow offers a suite called Instant Data Replication (IDR).
+ServiceNow offers a suite called Instance Data Replication (IDR).
 Essentially, the technology copies updates from one instance and replicates them to one or more instances.
 IDR enables the syncing of specified data between ServiceNow instances in either a one-directional or bi-directional replication.

 This means you can replicate data from a single source to several business units across your organization and keep that data synced.
 Depending on your data replication strategy, your source data can be partially or fully replicated.
 This is highly beneficial for data-driven organizations as it helps businesses localize, modify and map data for different locales.